detroit-media-partnership/linkGrabber/README.rst

 Parameters:
  *  filters: Beautiful Soup's filters as a dictionary
  *  limit:  Limit the number of links in sequential order
+ *  limit_reverse: Reverses how the list of <a> tags are sorted
+ *  limit_sort:  Accepts a function that accepts which key to sort upon within the List class

 .. code:: python